 Other changes included using a red bell pepper instead of a green one as I find them kind of bitter.
 I used vegetable instead of chicken broth as it’s much lower in fat and calories, and ground chipotle chile instead of cayenne pepper since that’s what I had on hand.
 Finally, instead of plain chili powder, I used Chugwater Chili Gourmet Chili Blend.
 If you’re ever in Chugwater, Wyoming, stop at the gas station off the freeway (there’s only one, if I remember right) and pick up a jar of it!

 You can also add some extra veggies when making chili.
-I had hoped to add a bag of okra I had the freezer.
+I had hoped to add a bag of okra that I had in the freezer.
 However, there was no more room in the slow cooker!
 Instead, I added it after we ate a few bowls.
 Adding extra veggies is a great way to sneak some healthy greens into your family’s diet, plus it creates more chili without much added calories or cost.

 Finally, I added a tablespoon of pumpkin oil.
 My husband brought a small bottle of this home from a trip to Germany and swears it makes pumpkin soup super delicious.
 So I thought I’d try it in pumpkin chili!
 Don’t worry about tracking a bottle down – using pumpkin oil is totally optional.
 I’ve also figured out the nutritional information without the oil.